The importance of children's and household tales

 When evil loses, we feel good

 Neumann: I would say better than ever.
-Digital content is largely based on fairy tales.
+One the one hand, digital content is largely based on fairy tales.
 Many games and stories for children that are conveyed digitally adopt plots and basic structures from fairy tales.
-So you could say that digital storytelling wouldn't work without fairy tales.
+You could therefore say that digital storytelling wouldn't work without fairy tales.

-On the other hand, a look at the classic fairy tale shows that it contains much of what we lack in our digitalized world: fairy tales educate their listeners or readers to independence, including individuality.
-Fairy tales celebrate the outsiders: Cinderella, the little brother that nobody would bet on or the poor, abandoned child.
-These are all individuals who wouldn't pass as influencers, but make their fortune in the end, despite their difficult situation.
+On the other hand, a look at the classic fairy tale shows that it contains much of what we lack in our digitized world: fairy tales educate their listeners or readers to be independent and an individual.
+Fairy tales celebrate the outsiders, e.g. Cinderella, the little brother that nobody would bet on, or the poor, abandoned child.
+They are all individuals who wouldn't pass as influencers, but make their fortune in the end, despite their difficult situation.
 They manage to conquer their world and master their lives through decisions that rarely follow the mainstream.
-The digital world, at least in the form in which it appears today, especially where children are on the move, i.e. in social media, tends to educate them to certain views or worldviews that are dictated by the mainstream or by marketing.
+The digital world, at least in the form in which it appears today, especially where children find their way, i.e. in social media, tends to educate them to accept certain views or worldviews that are dictated by the mainstream or by marketing.
 Fairy tales give outsiders a chance.

-In a list of the 10 cruelest Grimm's fairy tales, Snow White is in 8th place.
+In a list of the 10 cruellest Grimm's fairy tales, Snow White is in 8th place.
 Fairy tales weren't actually originally intended for children, were they?

 Neumann: You could say that, but what we understand as childhood today hasn't been around that long.
-Before the 18th century, before the Enlightenment, there was virtually no literature specifically for children.
+Before the 18th century, before the Enlightenment, there was virtually no literature specifically written for children.
 This has to do with the fact that childhood was not a protected space, as it has developed since then.
-We give children time to grow up, learn and play.
-That didn't exist back then: children were more like unfinished adults who ran along, had to work within the limits of their strength and also sat around telling each other fairy tales in the evening after work.
-There was no children's literature at all.
-In this respect, they were not made for children, but children knew fairy tales even before the Grimms.
+We give children time to grow up, learn, and play.
+This idea didn't exist back then: children were more like unfinished adults who ran along, had to work within the limits of their strength and also sat around telling each other fairy tales in the evening after work.
+No children's literature existed at all.
+In this respect, they were not made for children, but children knew fairy tales even before the Brothers Grimm.

 Little Red Riding Hood